conversationai/perspectiveapi/score_normalization.md

 calibration data.
 For example, if obscenity in comments is actually very rare, using a calibration dataset with a 50/50 balance will result in elevated scores.
 Because we're aiming to build generally useful models, we don't *know* the real world distribution.
 So, an even 50% balance is a natural choice.
+We have also found that a 50/50 balance of data tends to result in the full 0 to 1 range being meaningful.

 ## I want to control when I migrate